 Scholars may petition and audition for a limited number of one-hour, solo spring recital opportunities via an application form signed by the private instructor and submitted to the Music Office.
 If approval for a recital is granted, a student may register for 21M.490 and receive 6 units of credit for the solo recital preparation and performance.

-Only sophomores, juniors and seniors, and experienced graduate students, may audition for the Fellowship, which funds two semesters of 10, one-hour lessons (up to $800 per term).
+Only sophomores, juniors and seniors, and experienced graduate students, may audition for the Fellowship, which funds two semesters of 10, one-hour lessons.
 Fellows are required to register for the subject Advanced Music Performance, 21M480/512.
 To audition for a Fellowship, all eligible applicants must have completed a full year of study, with the same private instructor.
 Fellows must continue studying with that instructor throughout the Fellowship year.